tb0hdan/idun/README.md

 ### Consul

-Consul is vailable at http://host_ip:8500/
+Consul is available at http://host_ip:8500/

 ### Prometheus